longwind48/sample-genai-on-eks-starter-kit/README.md

 - 1st step is to deploy the model with will used inf2.8xlarge first to compile and cache the model
 - Then, on `config.json` (or `config.local.json`), change from `"compile": true` to `"compile": false`
 - Then, delete the model deploymen and then deploy again which will use inf2.xlarge

+### How can I disable the multi-arch container image build?

+By default, `docker buildx` is used to build the multi-arch container images.
+To disable it, modify the `docker` section on `config.json` (or `config.local.json`) to set `"useBuildx": false` and `arch` based on your machine OS arch.

 ## Disclaimer